eurekasfray/mono/README.md

 [//]: # (Let each paragraph have a consistent number of characters like say 400)

-### Background
+## Background

-**Background:** `~/Shot/bg` (*folder*): This folder stores background art.
+`~/Shot/bg` (*folder*): This folder stores background art.
 Background art lives at the same heirarchical level as the *sequence*, *scene*, and *shot* folders.
 This makes us happy, because a single background art can be used in multiple shots.
 That means, background files can be referenced to since they remain in a fixed location.
 Different shots can reference a single background, as opposed to having the same background file copied to different shot folders.

 **Background project file:** `~/Shot/bg/bg01_starshipLobbyStairWide.psd` (*project file*): This is a project file for a background &middot; The naming scheme for a background project file follows this rule: *bg[n]_[name].[projectExt]*.
 The filename always begin with the mnemonic *bg*. *n* is a numerical identifier for the background art.
 This number help us identify and make unique each background. *name* is a name for the background.
 The name of a background should be descriptive.
 In `bg01_starshipLobbyStairWide` for example the name gives you an idea of where you are. *projectExt* is the file extension of the project file.

 **Background export file:** `~/Shot/bg/bg01_starshipLobbyStairWide.png` (*exported file*): This is an exported background image.
 This file is the exported representation of the *background project file* &middot; Inherit the name of the export file from the *background project file*.
 For instance, if the name of the project file is `bg03_desertHorizon.tvp`, then the name of the *background export file* is `bg03_desertHorizon.png`.

-### Sequence, Scenes, and Shots
+## Sequence, Scenes, and Shots

 A film can be broken down into sequences, scenes, and shots.
 A film is a series of sequences.
 Each sequence is made of up of a series of scenes.
 Lastly, scene is composed of a series of shots.
 I've broken down each part into an organization of folders.